IDB-devs/GameFlappyBird/README.md

 # GameFlappyBird
- Recreating the mobile game FlappyBird
+ Recreating the mobile game FlappyBird with pygame python library.